mlgwan/fake-restaurant-page/README.md

-This is a webpage for a fake restaurant for the Odin Project.
+This is a webpage for a fake restaurant for the Odin Project utilizing webpack.